microsoft/playwright/docs/src/api/params.md

 and `content-type` header will be set to `application/json` if not explicitly set.
 Otherwise the `content-type` header will be set to `application/octet-stream` if not explicitly set.

+## js-python-csharp-fetch-option-post-data
+* langs: js, python, csharp
+- `postData` <[string]|[Buffer]|[Serializable]>

+Allows to set post data of the request.
+If the data parameter is an object, it will be serialized to json string and `content-type` header will be set to `application/json` if not explicitly set.
+Otherwise the `content-type` header will be set to `application/octet-stream` if not explicitly set.

 ## js-python-csharp-fetch-option-ignorehttpserrors
 * langs: js, python, csharp
 - `ignoreHTTPSErrors` <[boolean]>